mciocchi/cyanide/README.md

     this manner may initially appear to be simple and "user friendly," but in actuality, it can serve to obscure what the IDE is actually doing.

-    Worse than that, when the time comes to "export" project structure XML from a traditional IDE, perhaps to port to a new machine, or to share with a colleague, it never seems to work 100% correctly.
+    Worse still, when the time comes to "export" project structure XML from a traditional IDE, perhaps to port to a new machine, or to share with a colleague, it never seems to work 100% correctly.
 At this point, users of traditional IDEs usually must resort to painstakingly executing a laundry list of GUI operations in order to restore their environment back to its